 This bug has been reported 30 days ago, I provided the Soul Medic support with a test and details but they don’t seem to plan to fix it.

-There’s also plenty of other smaller issues.
-For example the left sided Buddha Panel (the themes admin panel) had css issue that lead to the admin menu content moving below the navigation instead of beside it.
-I’ll try to provide you with a more detailed list soon.
+There are also other smaller issues.
+For example the left sided Buddha Panel (the Soul Medic admin panel) has a css issue that leads to the admin menu content being placed below the navigation panel instead of beside it.

-If you are still interessted in this theme, you can buy it here: http://themeforest.net/item/soulmedic-flat-responsive-medical-health-theme/6282832
+If you are not scared of patching file manually and interessted in this otherwise nice theme, you can buy it here: http://themeforest.net/item/soulmedic-flat-responsive-medical-health-theme/6282832